 Osteoporosis and its affects Oral Health

-Osteoporosis decreases the bone density in overall bone and causes oral problems.
+Osteoporosis decreases the bone density in the overall bone and causes oral problems.

 However, aside from affecting overall bone density, it has a direct relationship with oral hygiene and dental health.

 It can affect your jaw bone and damage it.
 It also triggers dental and oral health issues like gum diseases or periodontal disease and loss of teeth.

 Research suggests that osteoporosis affects more women than men.

 Moreover, it holds for women who are already in their menopausal phases, unless they regularly use hormonal replacement therapies.